accoleon/pipping/Thesis Outline.md

 6. Conclusion and future work
 -----------------------------
-Based on performance benchmarks and (user feedback?), tool is usable.
+Based on performance benchmarks and (user feedback?), tool is usable?
 More work required to make it work with other tools (bowtie, rest of pipeline).